hapax/hapax.github.io/assets/visual-qft.md

 	</div>
 	</figure>

+The triangles are arrayed around the circle, according to the instructions of the copygon.
 In the index matrix, triangles correspond to columns and copygon entries to rows, so we read "across" triangles to generate
 $\vec{\chi}^5_{12}$.